 Leukemia is a cancer of the blood cells.
 Leukemia begins when healthy blood cells change and grow out of control.

-Blood cells are produced in the bone marrow, the spongy tissue inside the larger bones in the body.
+Blood cells are made in the bone marrow, the spongy tissue inside the larger bones in the body.
 Changes in the bone marrow cells can cause too many or too few of certain blood cells.

-About eosinophilic leukemia
+About eosinophilia and eosinophilic leukemia

 Chronic eosinophilic leukemia is a subtype of clonal eosinophilia, meaning it is caused by a new genetic mutation or change in the blood cells.
 It is sometimes called hypereosinophilic syndrome (HES).
-This disease is classified as a myeloproliferative disorder.
+This disease is classified as a myeloproliferative neoplasm (MPN).
 Myelo- means bone marrow and proliferative means too much blood cell growth.

 This section focuses on chronic eosinophilic leukemia.
 Acute eosinophilic leukemia is very rare and is treated similarly to acute myeloid leukemia (AML) .

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore this related item.
-Please note this link takes you to another section on Cancer.Net:
+If you would like more of an introduction, explore this related item.
+Please note this link will take you to another section on Cancer.Net: